ludoch/samples/java11/bigquery/README.md

 ```
    sudo update-alternatives --config java
    # And select the /usr/lib/jvm/zulu-11-amd64/bin/java version.
+   # Also, set the JAVA_HOME variable for Maven to pick the correct JDK:
+   export JAVA_HOME=/usr/lib/jvm/zulu-11-amd64
 ```

 - If this is the first time you are creating an App Engine project